Annette Kellerman: Film career

 The majority of Kellermann's films had themes of aquatic adventure.
 She performed her own stunts including diving from 92 ft into the sea and 60 ft into a pool of crocodiles.
 Many times she would play mermaids named Annette or variations of her own name.
-Her "fairy tale films", as she called them, started with The Mermaid (1911), in which she was the first actress to wear a swimmable mermaid costume on film, paving the way for future screen sirens such as Glynis Johns (Miranda), Esther Williams, Ann Blyth (Mr. Peabody and the Mermaid) and Daryl Hannah (Splash).
+Her "fairy tale films", as she called them, started with The Mermaid (1911), in which she was the first actress to wear a swimmable mermaid costume on film, paving the way for future screen sirens such as Esther Williams, Glynis Johns (Miranda, 1948), Ann Blyth (Mr. Peabody and the Mermaid, 1948) and Daryl Hannah (Splash, 1984).
 Kellermann designed her own mermaid swimming costumes and sometimes made them herself.
 Similar designs are still used by the Weeki Wachee Springs Mermaids, including her aquatic fairy costume first introduced in Queen of the Sea (1918, another lost film).

-Kellermann appeared in one of the last films made in Prizma Color, Venus of the South Seas (1924), a US/New Zealand co-production where one reel of the 55-minute film was in colour and underwater.
-Venus of the South Seas was restored by the Library of Congress in 2004 and is the only feature film starring Kellermann known to exist in its complete form.
+Kellermann appeared in one of the last films made in Prizma Color, Venus of the South Seas (1924), a US/New Zealand co-production with one reel of the 55-minute film in colour and underwater.
+Venus of the South Seas was restored by the Library of Congress in 2004 and is the only complete feature film starring Kellermann known to exist.